alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 </div>

 Hey, SNAP and POP could form a group with CRACKLE.
 Perhaps this is how we use 3 - we get clues for two parts of a set of 3.
-STOP could be the start of STOP DROP ROLL, so let's see if we can find ROLL in the right column, and otherwise focus on solving the left column since that provides ordering.
+STOP could be the start of STOP DROP ROLL, so let's see if we can find DROP or ROLL in the right column, and otherwise focus on solving the left column since that provides ordering **(prioritize important clues)**.

 <div class="shaded" markdown="1">
 <div style="width:100%"><div style="float:left;width:50%;padding-right:15px"><p>